slipstreamstudio/JavaScript-Appcelerator-Titanium-Mobile.tmbundle/README.md

 ### Tooltips! ⌥F1
 The tips are context sensitive.
 Place your caret anywhere inside of a function (on the same line) and it'll work, even inside the arguments `()`!

+### Stop & Launch Emulator  ⌘R
+Will stop the emulator (if it's running) and launch the project in the emulator.

 ### Complete!
 Type `Ti.` (optional)
 *Enable this by selecting the "JavaScript Titanium Mobile" language in the bottom bar of TextMate.*